Craps: Rules of play

-Each round has two phases: "come-out" and "point".
-Dice are passed to the left.
+Phase 1 (Come-out)

 To start a round, the shooter makes one or more "come-out" rolls.
+While the come-out roll may specifically refer to the first roll of a new shooter, any roll where no point is established may be referred to as a come-out.
+By this definition the start of any new round regardless of whether it is the shooter's first toss can be referred to as a come-out roll.
 The shooter must shoot toward the farther back wall and is generally required to hit the farther back wall with both dice.
 Casinos may allow a few warnings before enforcing the dice to hit the back wall and are generally lenient if at least one die hits the back wall.
 Both dice must be tossed in one throw.
 If only one die is thrown the shot is invalid.

 A come-out roll of 2, 3, or 12 is called "craps" or "crapping out", and anyone betting the Pass line loses.
-On the other hand, anyone betting the Don't Pass line on come out wins with a roll of 2 or 3 and ties (pushes) if a 12 is rolled.
+On the other hand, anyone betting the Don't Pass line on come out wins with a roll of 2 or 3 and ties (pushes) if a 12 is rolled; in some rules, the 2 pushes instead of the 12, in which case the 3 and 12 win a Don't Pass bet.
 Shooters may keep rolling after crapping out; the dice are only required to be passed if a shooter sevens out (rolls a seven after a point has been established).
 A come-out roll of 7 or 11 is a "natural"; the Pass line wins and Don't Pass loses.
 The other possible numbers are the point numbers: 4, 5, 6, 8, 9, and 10.
 If the shooter rolls one of these numbers on the come-out roll, this establishes the "point" – to "pass" or "win", the point number must be rolled again before a seven.

+Phase 2 (Point)

 The dealer flips a button to the "On" side and moves it to the point number signifying the second phase of the round.
-If the shooter "hits" the point value again (any value of the dice that sum to the point will do; the shooter doesn't have to exactly repeat the exact combination of the come-out roll) before rolling a seven, the Pass line wins and a new round starts.
+If the shooter "hits" the point value again (any value of the dice that sum to the point will do; the shooter does not have to exactly repeat the exact combination of the come-out roll) before rolling a seven, the Pass line wins and a new round starts.
 If the shooter rolls any seven before repeating the point number (a "seven-out"), the Pass line loses, the Don't Pass line wins, and the dice pass clockwise to the next new shooter for the next round.
-Once a point has been established any multi-roll bet (including Pass and/or Don't Pass line bets and odds) are unaffected by the 2, 3, 11, or 12; the only numbers which affect the round are the established point, any specific bet on a number, or any 7.
+Once a point has been established, any multi-roll bets (including line bets and odds for Pass, Don't Pass, or both) are unaffected by the 2, 3, 11, or 12; the only numbers which affect the round are the established point, any specific bet on a number, or any 7.
 Any single roll bet is always affected (win or lose) by the outcome of any roll.

-While the come-out roll may specifically refer to the first roll of a new shooter, any roll where no point is established may be referred to as a come-out.
-By this definition the start of any new round regardless if it is the shooter's first toss can be referred to as a come-out roll.